Skip To Main Content

 Foundation Studies

 Elan Leibner and Pamela Shafer, who previously ran the program, have been invited to run it again.
 Elan was a class teacher at WSP for more than twenty years.
 He has studied and lectured about Anthroposophy and Waldorf education extensively, and served as the Head of the Pedagogical Section Council of North America from 2012-2023.
-Pamela Shafer taught at the WSP for over twenty years as a special subject and class teacher.
+Pamela Shafer taught at WSP for over twenty years as a special subject and class teacher.
 The artistic studies will be led by a team of highly trained and experienced practitioners in the respective disciplines.

 For some past students, this program was the beginning of a professional training; for others, it was a way to understand their life journey.
 The program created a strong bridge between parents and teachers because the educational approach was understood more deeply by more members of the community.

-The fall semester will consist of 4 Sunday mornings:
+The spring semester will consist of 4 Sunday mornings in March.
+The cost for the four sessions is $400.

 Register Now for Foundation Studies!